Hindustani classical music: Khyal

 Khyal is the modern Hindustani form of vocal music.
 Khyal, literally meaning "thought" or "imagination" in Hindustani and derived from the Persian/Arabic term, is a two- to eight-line lyric set to a melody.
 Khyal contains a greater variety of embellishments and ornamentations compared to dhrupad.
 Khyal's features such as sargam and taan as well as movements to incorporate dhrupad-style alap have led to it becoming popular.

 The importance of the khyal's content is for the singer to depict, through music in the set raga, the emotional significance of the khyal.
 The singer improvises and finds inspiration within the raga to depict the khyal.

 The origin of Khyal is controversial, although it is accepted that this style was based on dhrupad and influenced by other musical traditions.
-Many argue that Amir Khusrau created the style in the late 14th century.
-This form was popularized by Mughal Emperor Mohammad Shah through his court musicians; some well-known composers of this period were Sadarang, Adarang, and Manrang.
+Many argue that Amir Khusrau created the style in the late 14th-century.
+This form was popularized by Mughal emperor Mohammad Shah through his court musicians; some well-known composers of this period were Sadarang, Adarang and Manrang.

 Tarana

 Another vocal form, taranas are medium- to fast-paced songs that are used to convey a mood of elation and are usually performed towards the end of a concert.
-They consist of a few lines of bols either from the rhythmic language of Tabla, Pakhawaj, or Kathak dance set to a tune.
+They consist of a few lines of bols either from the rhythmic language of Tabla, Pakhawaj or Kathak dance set to a tune.
 The singer uses these few lines as a basis for fast improvisation.
 The tillana of Carnatic music is based on the tarana, although the former is primarily associated with dance.

 Tappa

 Tappa is a form of Indian semi-classical vocal music whose specialty is its rolling pace based on fast, subtle, knotty construction.
 It originated from the folk songs of the camel riders of Punjab and was developed as a form of classical music by Mian Ghulam Nabi Shori or Shori Mian, a court singer for Asaf-Ud-Dowlah, the Nawab of Awadh.
-"Nidhubabur Tappa", or tappas sung by Nidhu Babu were very popular in 18th and 19th-century Bengal.
+"Nidhubabur Tappa," or tappas sung by Nidhu Babu were very popular in 18th and 19th-century Bengal.

 Thumri

 Thumri is a semi-classical vocal form said to have begun in Uttar Pradesh with the court of Nawab Wajid Ali Shah, (r.
 1847–1856).
-There are three types of thumri: poorab ang, Lucknavi, and Punjabi thumri.
 The lyrics are primarily in older, more rural Hindi dialects such as Brij Bhasha, Awadhi, and Bhojpuri.
 The themes covered are usually romantic in nature, hence giving more importance to lyrics rather than Raag, and bringing out the storytelling qualities of music.
 The need to express these strong emotional aesthetics makes Thumri and Kathak a perfect match, which, before Thumri became a solo form, were performed together.

-Some recent performers of this genre are Abdul Karim Khan, the brothers Barkat Ali Khan and Bade Ghulam Ali Khan, Begum Akhtar, Nirmala Devi, Girija Devi, Prabha Atre, Siddheshwari Devi, Shobha Gurtu, and Chhannulal Mishra.
+Some recent performers of this genre are Abdul Karim Khan, the brothers Barkat Ali Khan and Bade Ghulam Ali Khan, Begum Akhtar, Nirmala Devi, Girija Devi, Prabha Atre, Siddheshwari Devi, Shobha Gurtu and Chhannulal Mishra.